MatthewMckee4/course-notes/notes/2024-2025/computing_science/data_fundamentals/main.typ

 *Cons*: hard to choose how much of an adjustment to make.
 Can get stuck in local minima.
 Struggles with objective function regions that are flat.
 Requires approximately continous objective function.
+Hard to get over ridges.
+Takes long to converge.